-If you are located outside of the U.S., please click here to purchase Fading Aspens.
+If you are located outside of the U.S. and Canada, please click here to purchase Fading Aspens.
 Thank you so much!

 Thank you to Tayler of Fiber For The People for collaborating with me on this project and providing the gorgeous yarn for the sample.
 Fading Aspens features the BFL DK base, which was an absolute joy to work with and has an oh so beautiful drape after blocking.
 If you’re interested and able to purchase some for yourself, I know you won’t be disappointed!

 Fading Aspens is a comfy open-front cardigan, worked mainly in reverse stockinette, which fades into columns of twisted knits toward the center front and wide sleeve cuffs.
 Short row shaping is used to lengthen the panels, and there are pockets as well!
 This design is meant to have a relaxed or oversized fit, but you may prefer a smaller size with less ease.
 You can easily customize the body and sleeve lengths, and notes for other modifications are noted throughout the pattern.

 Skills to know: Long-tail cast on, knit, purl, decrease, twisted stitches, slipped stitches, short row shaping, backwards loop cast on, pick up and knit, work in the round, blocking, Kitchener stitch, mattress stitch/seaming